OlympusDAO/olympus-frontend/README.md

 ## Rinkeby Testing

-**Rinkeby faucet for sOHM:**
+**Rinkeby faucet for sTELO:**
-[Lives here](https://rinkeby.etherscan.io/address/0x800B3d87b77361F0D1d903246cA1F51b5acb43c9#writeContract), to retrieve test sOHM click `Connect to Web3` and use function #3: `dripSOHM`.
-After connecting to web3, click `Write` to execute and 10 sOHM will automatically be transferred to your connected wallet.
+[Lives here](https://rinkeby.etherscan.io/address/0x800B3d87b77361F0D1d903246cA1F51b5acb43c9#writeContract), to retrieve test sTELO click `Connect to Web3` and use function #3: `dripSTELO`.
+After connecting to web3, click `Write` to execute and 10 sTELO will automatically be transferred to your connected wallet.

 Note: The faucet is limited to one transfer per wallet every 6500 blocks (~1 day)

-**Rinkeby faucet for WETH:**
+**Rinkeby faucet for WCELO:**
 [Wrap rinkeby eth on rinkeby uniswap](https://app.uniswap.org/#/swap)

 **Rinkeby faucets for LUSD, FRAX & DAI can be taken from rinkeby etherscan:**